javacc/javacc/docs/documentation/jjtree.md

 ## <a name="examples"></a>Examples

+There are some examples in the JJTree [tutorial](../tutorials/examples.md#jjtree).

-JJTree is distributed with some simple examples containing a grammar that parses arithmetic expressions.
-See the file examples/JJTreeExamples/README for further details.
+JJTree is distributed with some simple examples containing a grammar that parses arithmetic expressions (see `examples/JJTreeExamples/` for further details).

-There is also an interpreter for a simple language that uses JJTree to build the program representation.
-See the file examples/Interpreter/README for more information.
+There is also an interpreter for a simple language that uses JJTree to build the program representation (see `examples/Interpreter/` for more information.

-Information about an example using the visitor support is in examples/VTransformer/README.
+Information about an example using the visitor support is in `examples/VTransformer/`.

 <br>